The Montreat College Commitment

 Q: Who is eligible for the Montreat College Commitment?

-A: All incoming Fall 2019 freshmen and transfers (with at least two years remaining) are eligible for the Montreat College Commitment.
+A: All incoming Fall 2020 full-time first-time freshmen (excluding students pursuing a degree in Cybersecurity) in the School of Arts and Sciences are eligible for the Montreat College Commitment.
 To receive assistance, you must enroll in the program, then attend and graduate from Montreat College within six years.
+There are a limited number of spots available so it is recommended that you sign up early.

 Q: How much does the Montreat College Commitment cost?